-Expand the Apache item in the Server Type explorer and select Tomcat v6.0 Server or Tomcat v7.0 Server.
+Under Select the server type, expand Apache, and then click Tomcat v6.0 Server or Tomcat v7.0 Server.

 You might be prompted to install Apache.
-If you are using Microsoft Windows, you can click the Download and Install button to install the software.
-After you have installed the software, click Finish.
+If you are using Microsoft Windows, you can click Download and Install to install the software.
+After you install the software, click Finish.

-After you have tested your application, you can now deploy to AWS Elastic Beanstalk.
+After you test your application, you can deploy to Elastic Beanstalk.

-The Elastic Beanstalk server is an Eclipse WTP server with added functionality that enables you to restart, publish, and terminate your Java web application.
-The Elastic Beanstalk server in Eclipse represents an AWS Elastic Beanstalk environment.
+The Elastic Beanstalk server is an Eclipse WTP server with added functionality for restarting, publishing, and terminating your Java web application.
+The Elastic Beanstalk server in Eclipse represents an Elastic Beanstalk environment.
 An environment is a running instance of an application on the AWS platform.

 Before deploying your application, you must define your server and configure your application.